 All stats pulled from War on Ice and Hockey Analysis

-The voting for the Calder was not specially close, as Ovechkin received 125 of the 129 possible first place votes.
+The voting for the Calder was not especially close, as Ovechkin received 125 of the 129 possible first place votes.
 He also received 4 second place votes.
 Crosby received 4 first place votes, 95 second place votes, as well as a number of third and fourth place votes.
 Scoring 52 goals as a rookie is going to grab the attention of voters.
-Ovechkin’s highlight reel goals and physical style of play was also credited for helping him win the award nearly unanimously.
+Ovechkin’s highlight-reel goals and physical style of play was also credited for helping him win the award nearly unanimously.

-Advanced stats are more prevalent than ever before in the NHL, and are certainly more of a thought than they were in 2005-06.
+Advanced stats are more prevalent than ever before in the NHL, and are certainly more of a thought than they were in the 2005-06 season.
 While there’s no doubt many voters still pay them no mind, I want to take a look at how the Ovechkin’s and Crosby’s rookie seasons match-up from an advanced stats perspective.

 First, here’s a look at a player usage chart.